Generic workflow

 btool init --resultparser-template to also create a copy of the clasp resultparser as rp_tmp.py.

-To start using the benchmark-tool create a new [runscript] or modify an existing one.
-Check that all
+To start using the benchmark-tool create a new [runscript] or modify an existing one and

-files/folders referenced in the runscript exist.
-These are most likely your benchmark instances/encodings,
+Check that all files/folders referenced in the runscript exist.
+These are most likely your benchmark

-templates and system-under-test.
-Also make sure, that the the runlim executable is inside the programs/
+instances/encodings, templates and SUT.
+Also make sure, that the the runlim executable is inside the

 If everything is setup you can generate you benchmarks using the gen subcommand: